Activities

 As part of our mission Genesee Valley Audubon Society wants to encourage all to get out and appreciate nature.
 To support that mission, we offer several local bird walks throughout the year.
 Our hope is that you will see something that peaks your interest enough that you will want to come out and experience one or more of our offerings, and bring along your family and friends.
 Everyone is welcome.

-Genesee Valley Audubon Society (GVAS) invites you to join us to take a walk in nature on hopefully a pretty winter day.
-We will be walking on a paved road which is maintained throughout the winter.
+Everyone is welcome to join Genesee Valley Audubon Society (GVAS) in getting some nature therapy on hopefully a pretty winter day.
+We will be walking on a paved road that is maintained throughout the winter.
 We will be listening and watching for our resident birds that overwinter in our area: woodpeckers, bluejays, cardinals, etc. Binoculars may enhance your enjoyment.
 Dress for the weather and possible slippery conditions.
-We will meet on Lakeshore Blvd Lot# D directly across from Log Cabin Road.
-Access to the parking lots along Log Cabin road are not available during the winter months.
-Pre-registration is required no later than Sunday, March 10. https://tinyurl.com/3dpchwdv
+GVAS program leader(s) will be available to answer questions you might have regarding the birds you may see.
+They can also provide pointers for identifying birds on your own in the future.
+All are welcome to participate.

 Follow Genesee Valley Audubon Society on Facebook or Twitter for updates.